magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___media_player/group___media_player.md

 This key is set by MLMediaExtractor if the track is scrambled with a conditional access system, after it receives a valid MediaCas} object.

-The associated value is a ByteBuffer.
+The associated value is a ByteBuffer. \hide